 Malignant hyperthermia affects about 1/20,000 people.
 Susceptibility is inherited, with autosomal dominant inheritance and variable penetrance.
 Most often, the causative mutation affects the ryanodine receptor of skeletal muscle; however, > 22 other causative mutations have been identified.

-The diagnosis is suspected by the appearance of typical symptoms and signs within 10 min to, occasionally, several hours after inhalational anesthesia is begun.
+The diagnosis is suspected by the appearance of typical symptoms and signs within 10 minutes to, occasionally, several hours after inhalational anesthesia is begun (1) Key Points Malignant hyperthermia is a life-threatening elevation in body temperature usually resulting from a hypermetabolic response to concurrent use of a depolarizing muscle relaxant and a potent,... read more .
 Early diagnosis can be facilitated by prompt recognition of jaw rigidity, tachypnea, tachycardia, and increased end-tidal CO2.

-There are no immediately confirmatory tests, but patients should have testing for complications, including ECG, blood tests (CBC with platelets, electrolytes, BUN, creatinine, CK, Ca, PT, PTT, fibrinogen, d-dimer), and urine testing for myoglobinuria.
+There are no immediately confirmatory tests, but patients should have testing for complications, including electrocardiogram, blood tests (complete blood count with platelets, electrolytes, blood urea nitrogen, creatinine, creatine kinase, calcium, prothrombin time, partial thromboplastin time, fibrinogen, D-dimer), and urine testing for myoglobinuria.

 Other diagnoses must be excluded.
 Perioperative sepsis may cause hyperthermia but rarely as soon after anesthetic induction.
 Inadequate anesthesia can cause increased muscle tone and tachycardia but not elevated temperature.
 Thyroid storm and pheochromocytoma rarely manifest immediately after anesthetic induction.